-My private students are one of the joys of my life.
+My private students are one of the joys of my life!
 My mission is getting them making music.
-In the process, they’re also making permanent gains neurologically and in terms of focus, confidence, and self-expression that enhance every area of their lives.
-They share their work annually at a June recital.
-These performance opportunities become unforgettable life experiences for them and their families and friends.
+In the process, sequential music instruction creates permanent gains neurologically and in terms of focus, confidence, and self-expression that enhance every area of their lives.
+They share their work in an annual recital.
+These performance opportunities become memorable life experiences for them and their families.

 Please arrive on time.
-And thanks for your patience whenever I’m working to balance different scheduling needs and issues.
-I do my best, because my students and families matter to me!
+And thanks for your patience whenever I’m working to balance scheduling issues and requests.
+I do my best, because my students and their families matter to me!

-Students make extraordinary progress when families institute regular practice rituals and monitor them, keeping the process enjoyable and consistent, whether or not we have a lesson scheduled that week.
+Students make extraordinary progress when families put regular practice rituals in place and monitor them.
+Keep the process consistent and enjoyable.
 In other words, parents are coaches, too.
 We’re in it together.